domi1504/sat-project/README.md

   - Clause-Shared-Variables-Graph
   - Clause-Literal-Graph
   - Variable-Interaction-Graph
-- Extract the "core" of a SAT-instance (of course in poly-time)
+- Extract the "kernel" of a SAT-instance (of course in poly-time)
-  - Each variable x occurs at least once as x and -x
+  - Each variable x occurs at least once as x and -x (= no pure literals)
   - No unit clauses
-  - No trivial clauses (x, -x)
+  - No tautological clauses (x, -x)
-  - No double clauses
+  - No duplicate clauses
   - No superset clauses
   - Biathlet fulfilled
   - LLL fulfilled